Unitree H1 Robot: Specs, Price & Buyer's Guide (2026)

 📋 Procurement Checklist

-Confirm delivery lead time with your matched dealer (typically 2-4 weeks for USA/Canada)
+Confirm delivery lead time (typically 2-4 weeks USA/Canada)

 Verify electrical requirements and charging station locations

-When comparing the Unitree H1 to other research humanoid robots, consider total cost of ownership.
-While platforms like Boston Dynamics Atlas offer advanced capabilities, they typically cost $250K-$500K+ and may have restricted purchase terms.
+Platforms like Boston Dynamics Atlas cost $250K-$500K+ with restricted purchase terms.
+Tesla Optimus and Figure 03 aren't available at any price.
 The H1/H1-2 provides research-grade performance at accessible pricing with immediate availability.
-See our complete humanoid robot comparison guide for detailed competitive analysis.
+See our complete comparison guide for detailed competitive analysis.

 Frequently Asked Questions